micropython/webrepl/README.md

 -----------------

-WebREPL is the latest standard (in the sense of an Internet RFC) for communicating and controlling a MicroPython-based board.
+WebREPL is the latest standard (in the sense of an Internet RFC) for communicating with and controlling a MicroPython-based board.
 Following were the requirements for the protocol design:

 1. Single connection/channel, multiplexing terminal access, filesystem